-This article is based on a webinar presented by Lorenzo Rossi, co-founder of Replug, an app marketing agency specializing in mobile user acquisition, CRM, and app store optimization.
-Adapty hosted the webinar as part of the series on mobile app monetization strategies.
-Watch the webinar recording on our YouTube channel.
+Based on a webinar by Lorenzo Rossi, co-founder of Replug, an app marketing agency specializing in mobile user acquisition and ASO.
+Watch the full recording on YouTube.

-If this sounds familiar, you’re not alone.
-According to recent data, 53% of apps get uninstalled within 30 days of download, and 45% of those deletions happen within the first 24 hours.
-The culprit?
-Poor user onboarding.
+According to recent data, 53% of apps get uninstalled within 30 days of download — and 45% of those deletions happen within the first 24 hours.
+The culprit in almost every case isn’t the product.
+It’s the onboarding.

-Three forces have converged to make onboarding more critical than ever:
+Three forces have converged to make onboarding more critical — and more difficult — than it’s ever been:

-Users are ignorant.
-Not in a pejorative sense — they simply don’t understand how your app works.
-They download it with a vague idea and expect immediate clarity.
+Users arrive with zero patience.
+They don’t know how your app works.
+They downloaded it with a vague idea and expect immediate clarity.
 You have seconds, not minutes, to make things click.
+If the value isn’t obvious fast, they’re gone.

 Privacy requirements have exploded.
-ATT on iOS, upcoming changes on Android, GDPR in Europe.
-Every platform now demands explicit permission for everything.
-These interruptions fracture the user experience unless you design around them intentionally.
+ATT on iOS, evolving changes on Android, GDPR across Europe.
+Every platform now demands explicit permission for nearly everything.
+These interruptions fracture the user experience — unless you design around them intentionally.

 Monetization can’t wait.
-You need revenue to keep building.
-The old approach of “let them use it for weeks, then ask for money” doesn’t work in competitive markets.
-Onboarding has become your first real monetization opportunity.
+The old model — let them use it for weeks, then ask for money — doesn’t survive in competitive markets.
+Onboarding has become your first real monetization window, and data shows that 80% of subscription revenue comes from the first paywall.

-Let’s break down the concrete benefits, divided into product and marketing perspectives:
+Let’s break down the concrete impact, from both a product and marketing lens.

 This seems obvious, but most apps skip it entirely.
-A simple “Thanks for choosing us” page sets the tone.
-When PhotoSì says “Lovely to see you — welcome to your treasure chest of memories,” it’s cheesy, sure.
-But it works.
-You’re establishing warmth before making demands.
+A simple “Thanks for choosing us” screen sets the tone.
+When PhotoSì greets users with “Lovely to see you — welcome to your treasure chest of memories,” it’s warm before it’s functional.
+That matters.
+You’re establishing goodwill before making requests.

 When users understand what they downloaded and feel welcomed, they stick around.
 Apps with structured onboarding see significantly lower day-1 churn.